blacksmithgu/obsidian-dataview/docs/docs/data-annotation.md

 - Tasks inherit *all fields* from their parent page - so if you have a `rating` field in your page, you can also access it on your task.
-- `completed`: Whether or not this *specific* task has been completed.
+- `completed`: Whether or not this *specific* task has been completed; this does not consider the completion/non-completion of any child tasks.
 - `fullyCompleted`: Whether or not this task and **all** of its subtasks are completed.
 - `text`: The text of this task.
 - `line`: The line this task shows up on.